Code-Institute-Submissions/bigmomma/README.md

 # Stripe

-Existing Features
-All media files being served from AWS
 Features Left to Implement
 Migrate To progressive Web App
 Build the Weather App in Android
-Total dimensional optimisation of all images Technologies Used
+Total dimensional optimisation of all images

+Technologies Used

 # HTML5